Social & Administrative Pharmacy Graduate Program Admissions

 Application Deadline February 1

 Since financial assistance is normally decided in the spring, applications should be received by February 1, for fall admission.

 In addition to the Graduate School application and the departmental supplemental applications (PDF), three letters of recommendation are required by the department.
 The three letters of recommendation should be from people who can reflect on the applicant's academic work or professional experiences.
 Recommendation letters must include the full name of the student, and the full name, address and telephone number of the person providing the recommendation.
-The TOEFL score is required for foreign applicants who are non-native English speakers and should be included in the online application.
-GRE scores are optional this review cycle.
+Applicants must demonstrate English language proficiency.
+Please refer to the Graduate School’s English Language Proficiency page for a full list of methods to demonstrate English language proficiency.

 The Graduate School prefers an undergraduate grade point average (GPA) of 3.00 (on a 4.0 scale) for admission.
-A performance level of 580 is preferred on the TOEFL for all international applicants whose native language is not English.
-TOEFL scores and GRE scores are optional.
-Other English language assessment tests accepted: IELTS and MELAB.
+Applicants must demonstrate English language proficiency.

 The following should be completed online at the Graduate School website

 - Graduate School Application